 Our note: well, standard dimensions for bread and loaf pans start at 8 ½ by 4 ½ inches.
 It’s the perfect size for that amount of ingredients.
 If you multiply the amount by the number of times that you want, you will get a bigger cake.
 You have tons of different sizes of baking pans depending on the final amount.

-2. Combine dry ingredients in a bowl: grated carrots, flour, baking powder, baking soda, ground cinnamon, ground nutmeg, unrefined cane sugar and a pinch of salt until well mixed.
-Add chopped walnuts and sultana raisins.
-Mix it well with a wooden spoon.
+2. Combine dry ingredients in a bowl: grated carrots, flour, baking powder, baking soda, ground cinnamon, ground nutmeg, unrefined cane sugar, and a pinch of salt until well-mixed.
+Add chopped walnuts and mix them well with a wooden spoon.

 Our note: we always sift the flour for muffins and cakes.
 Sifting helps to combine the flour with any dry ingredients.